David Wilson-Johnson

-David Wilson-Johnson (born 16 November 1950, in Northampton) is a British operatic and concert baritone.
+David Wilson-Johnson (born 16 November 1950, in Northampton, England) is a British operatic and concert baritone.

 Career

 David Wilson-Johnson was educated at Wellingborough School, and studied Modern and Mediaeval Languages at St Catharine's College, Cambridge.
 As a singer he studied at the Royal Academy of Music in London, where he won the Dove Prize for most distinguished student.